World Cup kiss with Rubiales was not consensual, Hermoso tells sex assault trial

-World Cup kiss with football boss Luis Rubiales was not consensual, Jenni Hermoso tells sex assault trial
+World Cup podium kiss was not consensual, Jenni Hermoso tells trial of ex-Spanish football chief Luis Rubiales

 Former head of Spain’s football federation began his trial on Monday